 STUDENTS HAVE THE RIGHT TO SEEK TO AMEND THEIR EDUCATIONAL RECORDS.

-Students may ask HACC personnel to amend a record if they believe it is inaccurate or misleading.
-They should write to the Campus Student Affairs Dean at the appropriate campus, clearly identifying the part of the record they want changed, and specifying why it is inaccurate or misleading.
+Students may ask HACC to amend a record if they believe it is inaccurate or misleading.
+The student should write to the Registrar, clearly identifying the part of the record they want changed, and specifying why it is inaccurate or misleading.

 If the decision is not to amend the record as requested by the student, HACC staff will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
-If the student requests a hearing, the Campus Student Affairs Deanor designee shall gather the records which are being challenged and appoint a committee of one faculty member, one administrator, and a member of the Student Services staff to hold a hearing with the student to review and discuss the information in question.
+If the student requests a hearing, the Registrar or designee shall gather the records which are being challenged and appoint a committee of one faculty member, one administrator, and a member of the Student Affairs staff to hold a hearing with the student to review and discuss the information in question.
 The following conditions must be met: